 Note: Contact the office that pays your benefit or your work coach if you receive Universal Credit.

 Post Office card accounts are for claimants who have difficulty opening a secure account.
 You can receive your benefits, the state pension, and tax credits through a Post Office card account.
 But, no other income, such as your salary, can go into a Post Office Card account.

 When you open a Post Office card account you are going to need:

-The DWP Simple Payment Card is a scheme used in limited circumstances.
-It is for claimants who cannot get and account to receive benefits, child maintenance, and pensions.
+The DWP Payment Exception Service is a scheme used in limited circumstances.
+It is for claimants who cannot get an account to receive benefits, child maintenance, and pensions.

 You are encouraged to repay all benefits and allowances that you receive, but consider them as 'not needed'.
 In this case you should write to the department that paid the benefit to you.
 Their address will be on any letters sent by them.